Cian-H/invenio-config-iform/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `invenio-config-tugraz` for local development.
+Here's how to set up `invenio-config-iform` for local development.

 1. Fork the `https://github.com/https://github.com/mb-` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

-      $ git clone git@github.com:your_name_here/invenio-config-tugraz.git
+      $ git clone git@github.com:your_name_here/invenio-config-iform.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local